Museum of Arts & Sciences

 The Museum of Arts & Sciences offers events and exhibits at 352 S. Nova Road, Daytona Beach.

-Charting the Celestial Landscape will be on display June 5 to Oct.
+Charting the Celestial Landscape will be on display until Oct.
 10.

 Time Honored: The Art of Dean Mitchell will be on display until Sept.
 12.